 “There is no traced-out path to lead man to his salvation; he must constantly invent his own path.
 But, to invent it, he is free, responsible, without excuse, and every hope lies within him.” — Jean-Paul Sartre.
 The Last Chance: Roads of Freedom, Volume 4.

-The concept of free will makes more sense to me at the group or societal level than it does at the individual level.
-Every situation I find myself in is unique and has never been experienced by anyone else before.
+The concept of free will makes more sense at the group or societal level than it does at the individual level.
+Every situation we find ourselves in is unique and has never been experienced before.
 Even the other people experiencing that moment with me have entirely different backgrounds which, by necessity, means they will have a very different experience of the same moment.

 If we think of this instant in time and space as the culmination of everything that has happened to the participants in the moments leading up to it (the scientific view: A caused B which then caused C, all the way back to the Big Bang), then each moment is unique not just in itself but also in its interpretation by each of the participants.
 There is no single “now” but, instead, there is “now as experienced by Jack” and “now as experienced by Jane” and everyone else.

 The choice I make at any given moment is driven by everything that has come before it, every experience I have lived through, and every gene I’ve inherited.
 But the moment itself is unique and has never happened to anyone else before — in history.

 My actions may be automatic and deterministic but the combination of all our actions together is not.
 You don’t know what I’m going to do next and I don’t know what you’re going to do either.
 That, in itself, introduces probability into the mix, making our combined future together non-deterministic.

 I may just be executing the next inevitable step in a program but that program has never been executed before nor will it ever be executed in exactly the same manner again.
 That means the combination of our actions is unique and non-deterministic.
 That, to me, is free will.